-Cancellations and re-scheduled session will be subject to a full charge if NOT RECEIVED AT LEAST 24 HOURS IN ADVANCE.
+Cancellations and re-scheduled session will be subject to a full charge if NOT RECEIVED AT LEAST 24 HOURS IN ADVANCE, unless there is an emergency or illness.
 This is necessary because a time commitment is made to you and is held exclusively for you.
 If you are late for a session, you may lose some of that session time.

-TELEPHONE ACCESSIBILITY If you need to contact me between sessions, please leave a message on my voice mail.
-I am often not immediately available; however, I will attempt to return your call within one business day.
-Please note that Face- to-face sessions are highly preferable to phone sessions.
-However, in the event that you are out of town, sick or need additional support, phone sessions are available.
-If a true emergency situation arises, please call 911 or go to any local emergency room.
+TELEPHONE ACCESSIBILITY If you need to contact me between sessions, please leave a message on my voice mail or email.
+I am often not immediately available; however, I will attempt to return your call within 24 hours.
+Please note that Face- to-face sessions (or telemedicine sessions) are highly preferable to phone sessions.
+However, in the event that you are out of town, sick or need additional support, phone support is available but must be scheduled.
+If a true emergency situation arises, please call 911 or any local emergency room.

-SOCIAL MEDIA AND TELECOMMUNICATION

-Due to the importance of your confidentiality and the importance of minimizing dual relationships, I do not accept friend or contact requests from current or former clients on any social networking site (Facebook, LinkedIn, etc).
+SOCIAL MEDIA AND TELECOMMUNICATION Due to the importance of your confidentiality and the importance of minimizing dual relationships, I do not accept friend or contact requests from current or former clients on any social networking site (Facebook, Instagram, LinkedIn, etc).
 I believe that adding clients as friends or contacts on these sites can compromise your confidentiality and our respective privacy.
 It may also blur the boundaries of our therapeutic relationship.
 If you have questions about this, please bring them up when we meet and we can talk more about it.

+ELECTRONIC COMMUNICATION

-ELECTRONIC COMMUNICATION I cannot ensure the confidentiality of any form of communication through electronic media, including text messages and emails.
-If you prefer to communicate via email for issues regarding scheduling or cancellations, I will do so.
-While I try to return messages in a timely manner, I cannot guarantee immediate response and request that you do not use these methods of communication to discuss therapeutic content and/or request assistance for emergencies.
+I cannot ensure the confidentiality of any form of communication through electronic media, including text messages.
+If you prefer to communicate via email or text messaging for issues regarding scheduling or cancellations, I will do so.
+While I may try to return messages in a timely manner, I cannot guarantee immediate response and request that you do not use these methods of communication to discuss therapeutic content and/or request assistance for emergencies.